talha-ah/portfolio/src/components/Portfolio/data/CV.md

 _Jan 2021 - Present | Skupreme_

-- Leadership: Led client collaboration, conducted demos, and addressed challenges for seamless project development, leading to a 30% increase in client satisfaction ratings.
+- Leadership: Led client collaboration, conducted demos, and addressed challenges for seamless project development, leading to a 30% increase in client satisfaction ratings."
-- Innovation: Developed a dynamic multi-tenant architecture, reducing integration time by 25% and boosting platform reliability by 20%, solidifying Skupreme's position as an e-commerce automation leader.
+- Innovation: Developed a dynamic multi-tenant architecture, reducing integration time by 25% and boosting platform reliability by 20%, solidifying Skupreme&apos;s position as an e-commerce automation leader.
-- Collaboration: Collaborated with teams to integrate address validation APIs, reducing errors by 30% and improving shipping accuracy by 15%, driving operational excellence for Skupreme's clients.
+- Collaboration: Collaborated with teams to integrate address validation APIs, reducing errors by 30% and improving shipping accuracy by 15%, driving operational excellence for Skupreme&apos;s clients.
 - Optimization: Implemented advanced backend API optimizations, reducing response times by 40% and increasing concurrent user capacity by 25%, enhancing user experience and platform competitiveness.
 - Efficiency: Engineered scalable microservices architecture, cutting deployment times by 50%, and ensuring uninterrupted service during updates, enhancing operational efficiency and customer satisfaction.
-- Strategic Integration: Orchestrated seamless integration of payment gateways, driving a 30% increase in transaction success rates and substantial revenue growth for Skupreme's clientele.
+- Strategic Integration: Orchestrated seamless integration of payment gateways, driving a 30% increase in transaction success rates and substantial revenue growth for Skupreme&apos;s clientele.
-- Mentorship: Mentored junior engineers, fostering a culture of innovation and excellence, resulting in standardized and efficient development practices across the organization.
+- Mentorship: Mentored junior engineers, fostering a culture of innovation and excellence across the organization.

 ### Senior Software Engineer